kirillgashkov/yama/backend/README.md

 # Yama

-The backend server is a FastAPI application with a modular architecture inspired by Go.
+The backend server is a FastAPI application with modular architecture inspired by Go.

 Noteworthy modules: